friends-of-forkcms/fork-cms-module-sitemaps/README.md

 * You can easily add custom modules to the sitemap generator

 **Installation**
+* Execute `composer install jeroendesloovere/sitemap-bundle`
-* Copy/paste this module to your fork cms.
+* Then copy/paste this module to your fork cms.
 * Add in `app/AppKernel`:
 ```php
 new \Backend\Modules\Sitemaps\Sitemaps(),